Adrenaline Rush: The Best Destinations for Extreme Sports

 The industry is seeing massive growth.
 Statistics from the Adventure Travel Trade Association (ATTA) indicate that the hard adventure market is expanding at a compound annual growth rate (CAGR) of over 15%.
 Furthermore, safety has become data-driven; high-end operators now use satellite trackers like Garmin inReach to monitor athletes in remote sectors of Patagonia or the Himalayas.

-Critical Failures in Adventure Planning
+Adventure Planning Failures

 Many enthusiasts fall into the trap of "Instagram-led" planning, choosing locations based on aesthetics rather than technical suitability or safety protocols.
 This leads to several systemic issues: